qdrant/landing_page/qdrant-landing/content/documentation/frameworks/pandas-ai.md

 ## Qdrant support

-You can train Pandas-AI to understand your data better and to improve its performance.
+You can train Pandas-AI to understand your data better and improve result quality.

-Qdrant can be configured as a vectorstore to ingest training data and retrieve semantically relevant content.
+Qdrant can be configured as a vector store to ingest training data and retrieve semantically relevant content.

 ```python
 from pandasai.ee.vectorstores.qdrant import Qdrant